 I respect such managements, who respect the minority shareholders (Ambika Cotton Mills Limited) and don’t mind taking a financial hit to keep their words (Manappuram Finance Limited).
 I like to invest in the companies run by such managements and stay invested as their partner in the growth of the business over long periods.

-C) Related Party Transactions
+3) Related Party Transactions for Management Analysis:

 Related party transactions section is one of the essential parts of the annual report that every investor should analyse in detail for every company that she plans to study.
 This section discloses a summary of all the transaction/balances at year end for the dealings that the company made with promoters and their personal entities, joint ventures etc. during the year.